MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 ## Interpretability

 <a href="https://github.com/MinghuiChen43/awesome-trustworthy-deep-learning/blob/master/FULL_LIST.md#interpretability">:open_file_folder: [<b><i>Full List of Interpretability</i></b>]</a>.

+- ContextCite: Attributing Model Generation to Context. [[paper]](https://arxiv.org/abs/2409.00729)
+  - Benjamin Cohen-Wang, Harshay Shah, Kristian Georgiev, Aleksander Madry.
+  - Key Word: Context Attribution.
+  - <details><summary>Digest</summary> This paper introduces the concept of context attribution—identifying which parts of a context prompted a language model to generate a specific response.
+The authors propose ContextCite, a method that can be applied to any language model to track this context-to-response relationship.
+They demonstrate the utility of ContextCite in three areas: verifying the accuracy of generated statements, improving response quality by trimming unnecessary context, and detecting poisoning attacks.

 - The Quest for the Right Mediator: A History, Survey, and Theoretical Grounding of Causal Interpretability. [[paper]](https://arxiv.org/abs/2408.01416)
   - Aaron Mueller, Jannik Brinkmann, Millicent Li, Samuel Marks, Koyena Pal, Nikhil Prakash, Can Rager, Aruna Sankaranarayanan, Arnab Sen Sharma, Jiuding Sun, Eric Todd, David Bau, Yonatan Belinkov.